-Based upon shares outstanding as of September 30, 2017, and after giving effect to the conversion of all outstanding shares of preferred stock into 72,712,255 shares of our common stock, our executive officers and directors, combined with our stockholders who owned more than 5% of our outstanding common stock before this offering and their affiliates, will, in the aggregate, beneficially own shares representing approximately % of our common stock.
+Based upon shares outstanding as of December 31, 2017, our executive officers and directors, combined with our stockholders who own more than 5% of our outstanding common stock and their affiliates, in the aggregate, beneficially own shares representing approximately 80.6% of our common stock.
 As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of ownership control may: